 The Basic tab includes settings that affect how the end-user engages with their personal account, applications, and the OneLogin portal.
 It also includes settings that determine some admin-level privileges.

-Personal Applications - Enable to allow your users access to personal applications that they add on their own to their OneLogin portal.
+Personal Applications: Enables your users to have access to personal applications that they add on their own to their OneLogin portal.
 Typically social media apps fall under this category, but the user can add any app to their Personal Apps for quick and simple login.
 Administators cannot view or manage these apps.

-Private Applications Catalog - Enable to allow your users the ability to request access to applications that are already configured for use within your organization but that may not be included in Roles that the user is assigned to.
+Private Application Catalog: Enables your users to request access to applications that are already configured for use within your organization but that may not be included in Roles that the user is assigned to.
 Note: This is a preview feature that is currently available to admins only.

-Password Controls - These settings control how your organization and its users handle passwords.
+These settings control how your organization and its users handle passwords, and also let you redirect your users to a custom page upon logout.

 Important!
 Some of these options are enabled by default.
 You can disable them, but to re-enable them, you must send an official request to OneLogin Support.